isaacs/st/README.md

 An etag header and last-modified will be attached to every request.
 If presented with an `if-none-match` or `if-modified-since`, then it'll return a 304 in the appropriate conditions.

+The etag is generated based on the dev, ino, and last modified date.
+Stat results are cached.

 ## Compression